LOG IN

 30 March 2020

 I thought I was pretty down-with-the-kids back when I learnt what FOMO was.
 Then recently, I was introduced to JOMO, the joy of missing out, just in time for lockdown.
 One thing I’m not missing out on is a whole new set of jargon – from furloughing to social distancing and flattening curves (which is a contradiction in terms – I stay at home to flatten the curve, but I can assure you: self-isolation + well stocked cupboards ≠ flattening curves).
-Even saying COVID-19 makes me feel like I’m in a ... read more
+Even saying COVID-19 makes me feel like ... read more

 Categories: Blogs